aiscience-22/UA_War/README.md

 The dataset has 1849926 rows, but column coordinates have 1847412 null values, therefore we have 2514 data points here, which is basically nothing.
 We can safely remove this column as well.

 Column location has 800249 null values, it means that we have data in more than a million rows.
 There are 127675 unique locations in this DataFrame.
 As we can see, the location input wasn't formalized and even when users filled it, they filled it with some creative description of location as "Facing West" or "The Peanut Gallery", which doesn't give precise geographic information.
-Therefore, despite that the ability to analyze the correlation between tweet sentiment and users geographic location would be a great idea, unfortunately we cannot do this.
+Therefore, despite that the ability to analyze the correlation between tweet sentiment and users' geographic location would be a great idea, unfortunately we cannot do this.
 The location data wasn't standardized and can only give us information about users' endless creativity.

 ![img2.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img2.png)